Home /

 Hi, Deborah.
 As Sandy E noted, one possibility is you can look for help from a pipe organ builder.

-I understand that you it's best to have some mechanical abrasion as you solder zinc plate, such as afforded by the old "soldering bolt" that was heated in a propane flame, then rubbed on the joint.
-See letters 15533 and 34726 for some more zinc soldering hints.
+I understand that it's best to have some mechanical abrasion as you solder zinc plate, such as afforded by the old "soldering bolt" [on eBay] that was heated in a propane flame, then rubbed on the joint.
+See topics 15533 and 34726 for some more zinc soldering hints.

 Good luck with it.